rancher/docs/content/rancher/v2.6/en/admin-settings/authentication/azure-ad/_index.md

 ### Migrating from Azure AD Graph API to Microsoft Graph API

-1. Admins must first do the following:
+1. Admins must be aware of the endpoint update process in Rancher:

-  - Edit the authconfig resources named `azuread` and specify the endpoints as stipulated in the tables below.
+  - Edit the authconfig resources named `azuread` and specify the endpoints as stipulated in the [tables](#global) below.

   - Remove the `auth.cattle.io/azuread-endpoint-migrated` annotation.

+  - Before agreeing to commit to the endpoint update, admins should ensure that their Azure app has a new set of permissions as the old permissions would no longer be needed.

+  - Admins must ensure that they are properly specified as Rancher does not make assumptions about Custom endpoints.

+1. Azure app owners who want to rotate the Application Secret will need to also rotate it in Rancher as Rancher does not automatically update the Application Secret when it is changed in Azure.
+In Rancher, note that it is stored in a Kubernetes secret called `azureadconfig-applicationsecret` which is in the `cattle-global-data` namespace.

+1. If admins upgrade to Rancher v2.6.7 with an existing Azure AD setup and choose to disable the auth provider, they won't be able to restore the previous setup and also will not be able to set up Azure AD anew using the old flow.
+Admins will then need to register again with the new auth flow.
+Rancher now uses the new Graph API and, therefore, users need set up the [proper permissions in the Azure portal](#3-set-required-permissions-for-rancher).

+1. In air-gapped environments, admins should ensure that their endpoints are [whitelisted](#3.2) since the Graph Endpoint URL is changing.

 #### Global: